parthas1/parthas1.github.io/_pages/index.md

 ---

 {: style="text-align: justify;"}
 I am a graduate student finishing up my PhD in <a href="http://mechanical.illinois.edu/">Mechanical Sciences</a> at the <a href="http://illinois.edu/">University of Illinois at Urbana-Champaign</a>.
 My research focuses on uncovering non-linear dynamics of viscous fluids, soft/rigid structures, and their coupled interaction using computational, theoretical tools.
 To achieve this I have developed novel algorithms, crafted high-performant codes running on massively parallel architectures which are then integrated with stochastic optimization/learning techniques for inverse-design problems.
-My [full bio is available here](/bio/).
+More information [is available here](/bio/).

 <!-- Need to insert a profile image here -->